NCAR/wrf-python/doc/source/contrib.rst

 5. Place your code in the fortran/contrib directory in the WRF-Python source tree.

-6. Document your code with a text file that has same name as your Fortran file, but ending in .rst.
+6. Document your code with a text file that has the same name as your Fortran file, but ending in .rst.
 This file should placed with your F90 code in the fortran/contrib directory.
 Your documentation can use restructured text formatting, or just plain text.
-This documentation will be used in the docstring when Python wrappers are made.
+This documentation will be used for the docstring when Python wrappers are made.

 7. If you are unable to provide any type of test for your routine, please ensure that your documentation describes what your computation